FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 reminding the reader this term is introduced, defined or explained elsewhere in the document.
 See [Index ](#index) for list of such terms.
 Lowercase variants are equally valid.

 {::comment}

-    [MB47]: Please move this to the terminology section where we can group all conventions used in the document.
+    MB47: Please move this to the terminology section where we can group all conventions used in the document.

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: There is no terminology section per se in this document.
+    MK: There is no terminology section per se in this document.
 See my note to your comments in the Requirements Language section.